 Several major U.S. and state highways converge in Greenville to provide easy access to the state’s interstate highway system.
 I-95, running parallel to the Atlantic Ocean coast from New Brunswick, Canada to Miami, Florida, is 38 miles west of Pitt County.

-The future I-587 overlays the U.S. 264 freeway east from Zebulon to Greenville and joins other freeways in Raleigh, Wilson, and Goldsboro.
+The newly designated I-587 overlays the U.S. 264 freeway east from Zebulon to Greenville and joins other freeways in Raleigh, Wilson, and Goldsboro.

 With strong connectivity and road infrastructure, commuters average a 18.3-minute drive time in Greenville compared to the 26.6-minute national average.